SamCB/nvim_settings/README.md

 let g:airline_powerline_fonts = 1
 ```

-There is also a file: `~/.config/nvim/my_installs.vim` which you can use to add your own plugins using the usual [plug](https://github.com/junegunn/vim-plug) methods.
+There is also a file: `~/.config/nvim/my_installs.vim` which you can use to add your own plugins using the usual [vim-plug](https://github.com/junegunn/vim-plug) methods.
+For example:

 ```vim
 Plug 'leafgarland/typescript-vim'